 Join us as we host a special day for high school students who are interested in theatre.
 You'll receive a complimentary theatre ticket to our show, The Miser, tour campus, meet with an admissions counselor and dine with our cast.
-Register now for October 30 or November 6.

 The fine arts at Gordon College enrich the lives of students and the local community with academic majors and study abroad programs, student clubs and internships, and a vibrant calendar of contemporary art exhibitions, film screenings, jazz and classical ensembles, and theatre performances.
 The campus hosts visiting artists, world-class musicians, and guest speakers who delight audiences with their talents and insights.

 Art Gallery Exhibits: Explore exhibits in our two modern galleries, used to display works of professional and student artists.

 Gordon in Orvieto: Pursuing humanities and the arts as a community in Italy.

 JUD Talks: A competitive, TED-inspired speaking event that is open to all students, featuring speeches designed to motivate and inspire.

 Film Showcases: premiere short films created by Gordon students.

 Gordon Globes: A red-carpet-style movie event!
 Enjoy short films created by students at this glamorous annual awards show.